starcitizen-lug/knowledge-base/wiki/Manual-Installation.md

 1. Install wine following the [instructions for your distro](https://gitlab.winehq.org/wine/wine/-/wikis/Download).
 See the [WineHQ Main Page](https://www.winehq.org/) for current versions. **If your distro provides an up to date version of wine** (ie. Arch), you may install from its repos instead.
 2. Install winetricks 20240105-next or newer.
 Instructions are on the Winetricks [Github](https://github.com/Winetricks/winetricks/#installing)
-3. Install dxvk-2.4 [or newer](https://github.com/doitsujin/dxvk) and configure it for your distribution
 4. Set `vm.max_map_count` on your system to at least `16777216`
 5. Set the Hard open file descriptors limit on your system to at least `524288`